Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 3.0.7
+- fixed instance finders giving all launchers even if they couldn't actualy find any instances

 ### 3.0.6
 - fixed cache breaking everything
 - fixed mistake of last version not imposing the mac laf on everyone teehee